stevenGGG23/stevenGGG23/README.md

+## Amout Me:
 Hey, I’m Steven — Aspiring Software Engineer with a passion for coding, data, and mathematics.
-Currently a Performance Engineer at Silicon Ranch, blending data science with <br>solar tech. <br>
+Currently a Performance Engineer at Silicon Ranch, blending data science with solar tech. <br>

 ## Socials: